Riemannian geometric classification and emergent phenomena of magnetic textures: Semiclassical theory of magnetic textures

 After performing a unitary transformation to the local spin frame, the Hamiltonian becomes

 where $\bm{a} = i \hbar U^\dagger \bm{\nabla} U$ is a pure U(2) gauge field.
 The trace part of this gauge field can be absorbed into the vector potential.
-Since the magnetic field is not considered in this work, it is neglected in the following.
+Since the magnetic field is not considered in this work, the trace part is neglected in the following.
 Consequently, $\bm{a}$ is a pure $\mathrm{SU}(2)$ gauge field.

-In the following, we assume that $J$ is the largest energy scale and treat the kinetic-energy term perturbatively within the low-energy ($-J$) energy sector.
+In the following, we assume that $J$ is the largest energy scale and treat the kinetic-energy term perturbatively within the low-energy ($-J$) sector.
 The $\mathrm{SU}(2)$ gauge field generally contains off-diagonal components, which induce mixing with the high-energy ($+J$) sector and give rise to nonadiabatic effects.
+This perturbation is valid when $(E_F/J) \cdot (\lambda_F / \lambda_s) \ll 1$, where $E_F$ is the Fermi energy, $\lambda_F$ is the Fermi wavelength, and $\lambda_s$ is the characteristic length scale of the spatial modulation of the spin texture.
 Within the approximation up to order $J^{-2}$, the effective Hamiltonian is given by (see details in Appendix \ref{appendix_quantum_ham})